sibgit/sibgit.github.io/README.md

 ### Overview

-**Git** is an open source version control system for tracking changes in code and other types of text documents.
-First released in 2005, Git has become the de-facto standard for version control, and is extensively used in both open source and commercial software development.
-The usage of Git is not limited to software development, but can also be used to keep track of data analysis scripts, pipelines, and more generally any text-based document.
+[**Git**](https://git-scm.com) is an open source **version control system** for tracking changes in code and other types of text documents.
+First released in 2005, Git has become the **de-facto standard** for version control, and is extensively used in both open source and commercial software development.

+Git is not limited to software development, and has proved to be an essential tool in **reproducible research** - allowing to keep track of files such as data analysis scripts, pipelines, reports or more generally any text-based document.

-This 2-day course gives a **comprehensive overview of Git** and its most useful commands, as well as an introduction to collaborative workflows using GitHub.
+This **2-days course** gives a **comprehensive overview of Git** and its most useful commands, as well as an introduction to collaborative workflows using GitHub through both theory and practical exercises.

 The course starts with the basics of Git - it is therefore suitable for people with no or little knowledge of Git - and will take the participants all the